nikhilbhavikatti/nikhilbhavikatti.github.io/_posts/2024-11-08-blog-galaxy.md

+---
-# Exploring the Cosmos with AI: How Generative Models Create Realistic Galaxy Images and Improve Machine Learning Robustness
+title: "Exploring the Cosmos with AI: How Generative Models Create Realistic Galaxy Images and Improve Machine Learning Robustness"

-## Introduction
+date: 2024-11-12
+permalink: /blog/exploring-the-cosmos-with-ai/
+---

-As I delved into the research on using AI to generate realistic galaxy images, I realized just how impactful these methods can be—not only in creating stunning visualizations but also in enhancing machine learning robustness.
-This paper explores how various generative models, particularly GANs and VAEs, are used to produce galaxy images that closely resemble real astronomical data.
+This post summarizes and explores insights from the paper *"Realistic galaxy images and improved robustness in machine learning tasks from generative modelling"* by Benjamin J. Holzschuh et al. As I delved into this research, I realized how impactful these methods can be - not only in creating visually realistic galaxy images but also in enhancing machine learning robustness.
+This paper examines how various generative models, particularly GANs and VAEs, are used to produce synthetic galaxy images that closely resemble real astronomical data.
 The result?
 A powerful tool for improving machine learning models used in astronomy, making them more resilient to domain shifts and noise.
-This blog post will break down the research, explain the models and methods, and explore the implications and limitations of this approach.
+In this post, I'll break down the research, explain the models and methods, and discuss the implications and limitations of this approach.

 ---